 - Which verse from above was most significant to you? ___________ Please memorize that verse.

 - What are the two lessons of the Prodigal Son (Luke 15)?

-- Relate how each of the Prodigal’s lessons match either act-oriented or heart-oriented living.
+- Relate how each Prodigal’s lessons match either act-oriented or heart-oriented living.

-- What are some suggestions for going from the act-oriented living to Spirit-prodded Christian living?
+- What are some suggestions for going from act-oriented living to Spirit-prodded Christian living?